dhdaines/playa/README.md

 print(f"Page {page.label} is {page.width} x {page.height}")
 ```

-Since PDF is at heard a page-oriented, presentation format, many types
+Since PDF is at heart a page-oriented, presentation format, many types
 of metadata are mostly accessible via the page objects.

 For example, annotations (internal or external links) are only